 "it is possible for Arabs and Jews to work together"

 As children learn to speak each other’s languages and appreciate each other’s cultures, they learn that the inter-cultural exchange is natural and desirable.
-Our Primary School children learn that it is possible for Arabs and Jews to work together and share authority, and they practice this unique egalitarian model daily.
+Primary School children learn that it is possible for Arabs and Jews to work together and share authority, and they practice this unique egalitarian model daily.
 Openness and tolerance at the school encourages children to understand, accept and appreciate each other, preparing them for a future shared society.